JoshData/jot/README.md

 users, and the handling of potential conflicts that arise when multiple users edit the same part of the document.

-To illustrate the problem, imagine two user open the following JSON document:
+To illustrate the problem, imagine two users open the following JSON document:

 	{ "key1": "Hello world!", "key2": 10 }